timothyroch/numerical_leitner_system/README.md

 # Study App - Flashcards with Leitner System (4 Boxes)

+## 🌐 Hosting Information
+- The application is currently hosted under the domain: [nls.ct.ws](https://nls.ct.ws)
+- Built with PHP for server-side functionality.

+## 📖 General Information
 Welcome to the **Study App** – a simple, effective learning tool based on the **Leitner System** with 4 boxes.
 This app helps you learn and retain information using spaced repetition, a proven technique for long-term memory retention.

-## 📖 What is the Leitner System?
-The Leitner System is a flashcard-based learning technique where cards are sorted into different boxes based on your recall performance.
-Cards you get right move to the next box and are reviewed less often, while cards you get wrong return to the first box for more frequent review.

 ### 🗂️ The 4-Box System Breakdown:
 - **Box 1**: Daily Review – New cards or cards answered incorrectly.